localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 EXTENSION_AUTO_INSTALL=localstack-extension-mailhog,localstack-extension-stripe
 ```

-The LocalStack Web Application handles various aspects around account management, such as Purchases, Subscriptions, Billing, and more.
+The LocalStack Web Application handles various aspects of account management, such as Purchases, Subscriptions, Billing, and more.
 The Stripe extension fully allows us to test these flows, using an emulated Stripe service that runs on our machines locally.
 With the Stripe extension, we can now test user flows like purchasing a subscription or updating billing details, and other Stripe API operations.

 Routing the calls to the locally running Stripe emulator is achieved by making use of Dynaconf again, which sets the API endpoint of the [Stripe SDK](https://docs.stripe.com/libraries) to the local Stripe extension, during development.